Xbox 360 Wireless Controller disconnects or can't connect

 To disconnect a wireless controller, press and hold the Guide button for three seconds, and then turn the controller off.

-To disconnect a wired controller or headset, unplug its cable from the console.
+To disconnect a wired controller, unplug its cable from the console.